 Winston Churchill: "Success is moving from failure to failure without losing enthusiasm."

-Our thoughts have a lot to do with our intentions of reaching achievements.
-Optimistic thoughts drive us to achieve high results, success, and encourage us to initiate, while negative thoughts depress us and hold back our progress.
-Hence the importance of education for optimism.
+Our thoughts play a significant role in shaping our intentions and ultimately achieving our goals.
+Optimistic thoughts drive us to achieve high results and success, while negative thoughts depress us and hold back our progress.
+Hence, the importance of education for optimism.

 Bill Gates: "I can do anything I set my mind to."